 Each year, CraftNOW hosts a symposium to provide a platform for critical discourse in contemporary craft.
-A half day of talks and moderated discussions is being planned surrounding the theme Making a Difference and is generously being hosted by The University of the Arts.
-Presentations will focus on the use of craft and making to promote positive change, social cohesion and meaningful dialogue.
+A half day of talks and moderated discussions is being planned surrounding the theme Craft Capital with the definition of “capital” interpreted broadly for its relation to place, economics, resources, prominence, etc. and as it relates to CraftNOW’s upcoming publication Craft Capital: Philadelphia’s Cultures of Making.

 This event is free and open to the public.

-Click here for the required RSVP to attend the networking brunch.
+An RSVP will be required to attend the networking lunch.
 An RSVP is also recommended for large groups by emailing email@example.com

 Lecture and Event Schedule

 12:00pm An RSVP will be required for the networking lunch